 - The maximum debt that may be issued by the metropolitan district, as determined by the board of county commissioners of each county that is approving the service plan or the governing body of each municipality that is approving the service plan, as applicable.

-Sellers of real property are currently required to make various disclosures regarding the property.
-On and after a specified date, section 5 requires the seller of residential real property that is located within a metropolitan district to provide the purchaser of the property with the official website established by the metropolitan district.
+On and after January 1, 2024, the seller of residential real property that is located within a metropolitan district is required to provide the purchaser of the property with the official website established by the metropolitan district.
 The seller is required to provide the information on the Colorado real estate commission approved seller's property disclosure.